yendo/fcs/README.md

 # fcs

-fcs is a quick searcher for memos like flashcards.
+fcs is a quick searcher for flashcards-like notes with fzf.

 ## Usage